vprsdn/template-redux/README.md

 ### Getting Started with Redux in React

 -   React app with redux setup.
--   Redux toolkit is also included.
+-   Redux toolkit and redux persist are included.
 ---